Make an aircraft poster

 Planning this activity

 - Explain that everyone has images of different aircraft types.
-Then, one by one, they should call out the names of the aircraft.
+Then, one by one, the person leading should call out the names or a fact of an aircraft.
 Everyone should find the correct picture and hold it up.

 - Check that the groups can correctly identify each type of aircraft.
-Ask if anyone knows any facts about them or has even flown in one.
-You could run a quick quiz and have people hold up the different aircraft pictures to answer.
+Ask if anyone knows any extra facts about them or has even flown in one.

 Helicopters